- What is APACS?

 APACS is the acronym for Association of Psychotherapists and Counsellors (Singapore).

 Yes!
-The association was legally registered with the Singapore Registrar of Society in February 2012.
+The association was legally registered with the Singapore Registrar of Societies in February 2012.
 For more information on the Executive Committee, click here.

 Counselling is a process that focuses on enhancing the psychological well-being of an individual.
-This is done by assisting and guiding the individual to resolve issues, difficulties, and / or problems in personal, social and / or psychological.
-Coming for counselling allows an individual to reach his full potential and live an enriching life.
+This is done by assisting and guiding the individual to resolve issues, difficulties, and / or problems in personal, social and / or psychological well-being.
+It can help individuals to reach their full potential and live an enriching life.

 Counsellors are trained mental health clinicians.
 Most Counsellors in Singapore have a master’s degree in the field of Counselling.
-However, they may or may not have psychology / psychology-related degree (e.g. counselling, social work, nursing, etc).
 Counsellors are trained in the art of providing counselling to clients.
-Not all counselling master’s programme equip Counsellors with a psychotherapeutic tool or research skills.
+Not all counselling master’s programme equip Counsellors with a specific psychotherapeutic tool or research skills.
 Many of them further their training in a specific psychotherapy modality after graduation.

-Most mental health clinicians who are trained in a specific set of psychotherapy tools may call themselves Psychotherapist.
-Some examples are ABA Therapist, Art Psychotherapist, Cognitive Behaviour Therapist, Hypnotherapist, Play Therapist, etc. Many Psychologists and Counsellors may call themselves as psychotherapists to appeal better to the public.
+Most mental health clinicians who are trained in a specific set of psychotherapy tools may call themselves a Psychotherapist.
+Some examples are ABA Therapist, Art Psychotherapist, Cognitive Behaviour Therapist, Hypnotherapist, Play Therapist, etc.

 Mental Health Practitioners / APACS Members

 Is the membership affordable?